 The Traffic Engineering Division is responsible for the design, installation, and monitoring of traffic signals, signs, road markings, and other measures to ensure the safe and efficient flow of traffic on city streets.

-All publicly owned and maintained sanitary sewer infrastructure is designed, reviewed, and approved by the City's Sanitation Division.
-The goal of the Sanitation Division is to ensure that all pipes are adequately sized to handle the amount of flow entering from our homes, apartments, businesses, and public facilities.
+All publicly owned and maintained sanitary sewer infrastructure is designed, reviewed, and approved by the City's Water Utilities Division.
+The goal of the Water Utilities Division is to ensure that all pipes are adequately sized to handle the amount of flow entering from our homes, apartments, businesses, and public facilities.

 Water Quality Protection Program